 I have seen four instances when managers feel we’re not ready to handle their first Junior Software Developers.
 One of those, of course, was me.
-The first time I hired a Junior Frontend Developer, I let the company owner bring someone in and took their word that they would be a good fit for the company.
+When I hired a Junior Frontend Developer, I let the company owner bring someone in and took their word to be a good fit for the company.

-Sadly they had no programming experience, and due to the nature of circumstance surrounding their hiring, I could not let them go.
-So I was told to have them start with data entry.
+Sadly they had no programming experience, and due to the nature of circumstances surrounding their hiring, I could not let them go.
+So my boss told me to have them start with data entry.

-Make sure they are a good fit for the company culture and you sanity:
+Make sure they are a good fit for the company culture and your sanity:

 You might have to spend a lot of time with the person you are about to hire.

 Let that sink in for a moment.
 No matter what someone answers for, where do they see themselves in 3 or 5 years?
-The fact is even a year working with some people will make you wish 5 had passed.
+Even a year working with some people will make you wish five had passed.

-This is where you really have to walk a fine line.
-Many colleges teaching these standardized questions and formulaic approaches to finding a “good fit” are doing so for a reason.
+This is where you have to walk a fine line.
+Many colleges teach these standardized questions, and formulaic approaches to finding a “good fit” are doing so for a reason.
 You don’t want to be sued.
-And it would be best if you found people that won’t “break” the system.
+And it would be best to find people who won’t “break” the system.

-But I argue that you should make sure you actually can stand to be around the person long enough for them to be an asset to your project.
-This doesn’t mean you need to be buddy-buddy and have a beer every night after work.
-This means you need to be comfortable working with the person.
+But I argue that you should make sure you can stand to be around the person long enough for them to be an asset to your project.
+This doesn’t mean you need to be buddy-buddy and have a beer every night after work, but you need to be comfortable working with the person.

-I once had a co-worker addicted to illegal substances and always talked about inappropriate things with other co-workers.
-At the time, my manager told me the guy acted the exact way in the interview, but since he answered all the questions the right way, he wrote it off as he must be nervous.
+I once had a co-worker who was addicted to illegal substances and always talked about inappropriate things with other co-workers.
+At the time, my manager told me the guy acted precisely in the interview, but since he answered all the questions correctly, he wrote it off as he must be nervous.

 He regretted hiring him for several years and eventually was able to let the guy go.